freenas/freenas-docs/userguide/storage.rst

    The simplest way to undedup data and keep it in the same pool, zvol or dataset is as follows: disable dedup on the pool, zvol or dataset, then copy the data within the same pool, zvol or dataset.
 Once the copy is confirmed to be correct, the original data can optionally be deleted.
+If the pool does not have enough free space for this procedure, then disable dedup, copy the data to another system or storage device, check the copies are correct and safe, then delete the original data, and transfer back the copied data to the pool.

    For these reasons, **think carefully before enabling dedup!**
    Deduplication is **usually not recommended unless the data contains a